Agoric/documentation/main/miscellaneous/contributing.md

 # Agoric Documentation Contributing Guide

-## Build Information
+## Overview
 Agoric [TODO: lnk] documentation is written in Markdown and built with VuePress.
-[TODO: link]
+[TODO: link] The following guide highlights the important need-to-knows for contributing and understanding how the site is built.

 ## Developing
 1. Clone the repo